Call Us TODAY on 020 3588 4240

 Section 21 and Section 8, both works for the same purpose, but both are different in approach.
 Usually, serving either notice is sufficient to compel tenants to vacate the premises without further action.
 But you must follow legal procedures while serving notice.

-Section 21
+Section 21 Notice

-Section 21 is applicable if the fixed term tenancy has been expired and you have given the tenant a notice period of not less than two months in writing.
+Section 21 notice is applicable if the fixed term tenancy has been expired and you have given the tenant a notice period of not less than two months in writing.
 The landlord is not required to give any reason for eviction to the tenant when using section 21 notice.
 Therefore, this is the best route if a landlord wants possession to sell the property or use it for his purpose or to let the property to someone else.

 The notice’s expiration date is determined by the date it is given, the dates of the original agreement and any subsequent agreements, and/or the due date for the rent to be paid.
 We’ll double-check the dates in the notice, which is why we’ll need to see any written tenancy agreement and the tenancy deposit information right away.